 Had Scripture merely revealed that Jesus prayed that his atoning sacrifice and persevering grace would be applied to the elect, that of itself would not imply that he did not ever pray or desire that his shed blood would be applied to those who would not believe.
 However, the hypothetical possibility of the salvation of every person becomes theologically untenable when we consider that Jesus explicitly limits his prayer of efficacy to the elect alone.
 In other words, Jesus decidedly prayed that God’s saving grace not be extended to those not chosen in him.

 Now, of course, those who reject limited atonement can counter with Jesus’ plea upon the cross that forgiveness be extended to those who mocked him and were instrumental in his crucifixion.
 (Luke 23:34) They can also point to the mandate of 1 Timothy 2:1-4, that we are to pray for all people without distinction.
 Of course, Calvinists have rejoinders to those sorts of objections to limited atonement.
 Perhaps the prayer in Luke’s gospel was fulfilled at Pentecost recorded in the second chapter of Luke’s Acts.
 Or perhaps the man, Christ Jesus, prayed as all humans are instructed in 1 Timothy 2:1-4 to pray, not only that Christians might flourish under biblical governance but that God might be pleased to save those who from our human perspective might be elect.
-Lastly, just maybe Paul is telling Timothy that we must pray for all kinds of people, such as those in authority over us, because God will save from all classes Regardless of the correct interpretation, the takeaway is simply that exegetical interpretation is subject to theological commitment, and theological commitment is largely shaped by exegesis.
+Lastly, just maybe Paul is telling Timothy that we must pray for all kinds of people, such as those in authority over us, because God will save from all classes of people.
+Regardless of the correct interpretation, the takeaway is simply that exegetical interpretation is subject to theological commitment and theological commitment is largely shaped by exegesis.

 It is safe to assume that the Calvinist-Arminian impasse won’t likely be resolved anytime soon given the human factor.
 Notwithstanding, the discussion and charitable debate may must ensue.
 In the spirit of the Ninth Commandment, we ought always to strive for a deeper and more critical understanding of opposing positions along with greater consistency with respect to our own theological systems.
 One way to approach such matters with intellectual integrity is to evaluate the downstream implications of opposing views in an effort to test which can successfully maintain Christian orthodoxy while maintaining its own position.
 (1 Corinthians 11:19)